Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Results and Discussion

 \subsection{Disk Density \& Disk-to-Corona Power Transfer Fraction}

-The electron density of the standard SS73 $\alpha$-disk model \citep{Shakura_Sunyaev_1973} with a radiation pressure-dominated inner region, including a fraction of power transferred out of the disk to a corona, was derived by \citet{Svensson_Zdziarski_1994}:
+The electron density in the standard SS73 $\alpha$-disk model \citep{Shakura_Sunyaev_1973}, for a radiation pressure-dominated inner region and incorporating the transfer of a fraction of power from the disk to a corona, was derived by \cite{Svensson_Zdziarski_1994}:

-where $f$ is the disk-to-corona power transfer fraction and represents the fraction of power released from the accretion disk into the corona.
-The range of the $f$-parameter is $ [0, 1)$.
+where $f$ is the disk-to-corona power transfer fraction, representing the fraction of power released from the accretion disk into the hot corona.
+The range of the $f$-parameter is $f \in [0, 1)$.
 The $f=0$ solution can provide a non-zero value of the electron density according to SZ94.
 However, the $f=1$ solution is forbidden in the model.
-The viscosity parameter is denoted by $\alpha$ and is assumed to be 0.1 (see e.g. \citealt{Salvesen_2016}).
+The viscosity parameter $\alpha$ is assumed to be 0.1 (see e.g. \cite{Salvesen_2016}).
 The Thomson scattering cross-section is $\sigma_{\rm T}=6.64\times10^{-25}$~cm$^2$.
-The radius ($r$) of the accretion disk is in the unit of Schwarzschild radius $r_{\rm s}=\frac{2GM_{\rm BH}}{c^{2}}$.
-The inner disk radius ($r_{\rm in}$) is at the innermost stable circular orbit in the relativistic disk reflection model, the average of which is estimated to be $\langle r_{\rm isco}\rangle \sim 2.4r_{\rm s}$ for the sample. $\dot{m}=\frac{\dot{M}}{\dot{M}_{\rm E}}$ denotes the dimensionless mass accretion rate.
+The radius ($r$) of the accretion disk is in units of the Schwarzschild radius $r_{\rm s}=\frac{2GM_{\rm BH}}{c^{2}}$.
+The inner disk radius ($r_{\rm in}$) is at the innermost stable circular orbit ($r_{\rm isco}$) in the relativistic disk reflection model, the median of which is estimated to be $\sim 2.8r_{\rm s}$ for the sample. $\dot{m}=\frac{\dot{M}}{\dot{M}_{\rm E}}$ denotes the dimensionless mass accretion rate.

 Theoretically, the disk density depends on five parameters: $M_{\rm BH}$, $\dot{m}$, $r_{\rm in}$, $r$, and $f$.
-The black hole mass and dimensionless mass accretion rate for each source are obtained from the literature and presented in Table~1.
-In the relativistic reflection model, the inner disk radius ($r_{\rm in}$) is at the innermost stable circular orbit ($r_{\rm isco}$), which can be directly estimated from the black hole spin parameter, reported in Table~A2.
-Therefore, the two unknown parameters involved in the disk density of the standard disk model are the disk-to-corona power transfer fraction ($f$) and radius ($r$) of the accretion disk.
+The black hole mass ($M_{\rm BH}$) and dimensionless mass accretion rate ($\dot{m}$) for each source are obtained from the literature and listed in Table~I. In the relativistic reflection model, the inner disk radius ($r_{\rm in}$) is set to the innermost stable circular orbit ($r_{\rm isco}$), which can be directly estimated from the black hole spin parameter, reported in Table~\ref{table_output_parameters}.
+Thus, in the standard disk model, the two remaining unknown parameters for determining the disk density are the disk-to-corona power transfer fraction ($f$) and the disk radius ($r$).